This guide has been assembled to help you understand the requirements of the statutes of the State of Florida.

 *Minimum Retention requirements shown above apply only to retention on your association website.
 Physical retention requirements of association records will differ, and are defined by your governing documents and Florida Statutes. |

-Approved Meeting Minutes from an open session of the board may be uploaded to the site.
-This is optional.
+Approved Meeting Minutes from an open session of the board must be uploaded to the site and retained for 12-months.

 Details: | |||||